Vaahidra/Vaahidra/README.md

 - 👋 Hi, I’m @Vaahidra
 - 👀 I’m interested in IT Development
-- 🌱 I’m currently learning easiest different way to develop an application
+- 🌱 I’m currently learning easiest different way to develop an app👨🏻‍💻

 <!---
 Vaahidra/Vaahidra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.